apetenchea/cdroot/source/_posts/coding-standards.md

 [EditorConfig](https://editorconfig.org/), you can place all of your project's configuration into a single file named `.editorconfig`, located at the root of the project directory.
 This tool is pretty flexible, allowing for custom configurations in subdirectories.
-Although convenient for configuring your editor, note that it is quite simple and only able to take care of the most common aspectes, such as indentation and charset.
+Although convenient for configuring your editor, note that it is quite simple and only able to take care of the most common aspects, such as indentation and charset.

 ## Bottom line